ruidosujeira/perf-linter/README.md

 - 🚀 **On-demand indexing:** Module and usage indices now build lazily, shrinking cold-start time for project-sized lint runs.
 - 🧭 **Importer-aware usage scans:** JSX and call-site tracking follows real import graphs so only relevant files are analyzed.
-- 📊 **Explain traces with stats:** When `debugExplain` is enabled (e.g. on `perf-fiscal/no-unhandled-promises`), the trace now includes an `analyzerStats` step showing how many files were indexed by each subsystem.
+- 🧱 **Explain traces with stats:** When `debugExplain` is enabled (e.g. on `perf-fiscal/no-unhandled-promises`), the trace now includes an `analyzerStats` step showing how many files were indexed by each subsystem.
+- 🧯 **New guardrails:** `no-heavy-bundle-imports` blocks monolithic entrypoints while `no-inline-context-value` keeps React Context trees stable without waiting for production regressions.

 See the detailed notes in [docs/changelog/0.4.0.md](docs/changelog/0.4.0.md).
 To opt out of the new trace data, keep `debugExplain` set to `false` (the default) or disable it per-rule: